DirkJMartens/65C02_SBC/README.md

   - Port A is connected to an 8-LED bar graph, mainly for debugging purposes
   - Port B is connected to an 16 chars x 2 lines LCD display, running in 4-bit mode
   - 65C51 ACIA with a FTDI TTL-RS232-adapter, providing a console for serial comms @ 115.2kBaud
+  - PS2 keyboard with 74ACT14 and 2 x 74HC595
+  - ICM7170 Real Time Clock chip with 4.194304MHz crystal and a backup battery with 32kHz watch crystal
   - Software development is never-ending, but currently working:
     - BIOS, providing reset and initializing, LCD and ACIA functionality, etc.
     - WOZMON monitor to view and edit memory content and to run programs
     - MSBASIC, the original BASIC by Microsoft